-Blue river: North Saskatchewan's new hue formed by drought, dam release and algae carpets | CBC News
+Why the North Saskatchewan River has gone from brown to blue | CBC News

 Algae carpets bloom

-Green is also the colour of algae.
-This year's parched river basin and lack of sediment has created perfect growing conditions for it, said Rolfe Vinebrooke, a University of Alberta biology professor.
+This year's parched river basin and lack of sediment has created perfect growing conditions for algae growth, says Rolfe Vinebrooke, a University of Alberta biology professor.

 Some smaller tributaries that feed into the river and fill it with organic matter have dried up, said Vinebrooke, who researches the river's vast network of tributaries.

-The lack of sediment lets light penetrate the water's surface, contributing to algae growth.
+The lack of sediment allows more light to penetrate the water's surface, contributing to algae growth.
 Some of the algae is microscopic and suspended in the water, while some has taken root as an underwater forest, he said.

 "You'll start getting green algae carpets growing on the rocks and the bottom of the river, particularly when it's very shallow," he said.